Voroninsky Nature Reserve: Topography

-The Voronina Reserve has a terrain that is relatively flat river valley plain, with some spurs of the Central Uplands.
+The Voroninsky Reserve has a terrain that is relatively flat river valley plain, with some spurs of the Central Uplands.
 The river valley, of glacial alluvial origin, is 2–6 km wide, and at the most 60–70 meters below the adjacent plateau.
 The average altitude is about 160 meters above sea level.
 About 78% of the reserve is wooded, and the remainder is wetlands and open field.
 The reserve consists of two large protected areas along the river, and 10 smaller sectors spread around the center.
 The main central feature is the Vorona River, which flows at this point southeast to the Khopyor River and then to the Don.
 The ground cover is "black soil", with the richest soil in the lowest levels.

 The two main sectors are (Official Map):